img

 1. Enhances Collaboration

-In the modern corporate world, employees from various teams and geographical locations regularly require access to company data for executing individual or team projects.
+In the modern corporate world, employees from various teams and geographical locations regularly require access to company data to execute individual or team projects.
 Moreover, new data is continuously generated, and employees periodically improve old data.

 The ability to share data across different departments and systems makes data integration particularly useful for organizations that rely on data from multiple sources, such as those in the healthcare or retail industries.
 By integrating data from different sources, organizations can ensure that all the relevant information is available to those who need it when they need it.